mitmath/6S083/README.md

 ## Spring 2020

-Welcome to 6.S083 / 18.S190 (dual listed)!
+Welcome to 6.S083 / 18.S190 (doubly listed)!
 This is an introductory course on Computational Thinking, using the Julia programming language, with applications to modelling the COVID-19 epidemic.
 It is being taught at MIT in the 2nd half of the spring 2020 semester.

 ## Videos